Krganapa/ASE_Cases/README.md

 # ASE Cases
 Gene-level Allele Specific Expression Data from Rare Case Cohorts.
 Briefly for each cohort documented, gene-level haplotype aggregated ASE data has been provided following the best practice protocols.
+For further information refer to our paper [here]().

 ## Data Format